Application for Fall 2016 cohort will be available in September!

 1. Complete an admissions application to UMBC, including submission of your official transcripts.

 2. Complete the FAFSA and include UMBC on the form (UMBC ID # 002105).

-3. Complete the T-SITE Scholar application which is available on line.
+3. Complete the T-SITE Scholar application when it becomes available this September.
 Send a letter of recommendation and unofficial transcript to Dr. Susan Martin, .

 Who is eligible?

 - New transfer students from Maryland community colleges with a 3.0 GPA, entering UMBC in Fall 2016, Fall 2017, Fall 2018

 - Current transfer students from Maryland community colleges who entered UMBC in Spring 2016 and who have a 3.0 GPA

 - Majoring in computer science, computer engineering, or information systems